llm-d/llm-d-kv-cache-manager/examples/kv-events/README.md

 The example will start the KV-Cache Manager (indexer) and a dummy publisher that simulates KV-Events.
 The demo will progress through:
 1. Initializing the KV-Cache Manager and the dummy publisher
-2. Querying the KV-Cache Manager for pod scores (initially empty)
+2. Querying the KV-Cache Manager for Pod scores (initially empty)
-3. Simulateting KV-Events by the publisher for a dummy prmopt
+3. Simulating KV-Events by the publisher for a dummy prompt
 4. Querying the KV-Cache Manager for pod scores again (expecting updated scores)

 ## Online